-Office Hours Monday/Thursday, 11:00am-noon.
-Office hours are, by default, online individually scheduled in a conference room that can accommodate ample social distancing.

-(zoom info below).
-If in-person discussion is needed, they can be
+Office Hours Monday 10:30-11:30am, Thursday 11:00am-noon.
+Office hours are, by default, online (zoom info below).
+If in-person discussion is needed, they can be individually scheduled with the instructor.

 Zoom https://clemson.zoom.us/my/kcwang